polystat/py2eo/README.md

  print("Hello, world!")
  ```

-Comments, Identation, Explicit and Implicit line joining, Whitespace between tokens ([see sec 2](https://docs.python.org/3.8/reference/lexical_analysis.html)) are supported by the parser.
+Comments, Indentation, Explicit and Implicit line joining, Whitespace between tokens ([see sec 2](https://docs.python.org/3.8/reference/lexical_analysis.html)) are supported by the parser.
 No additional support is needed, because these are just pecularities of the syntax.

 A Python program is constructed from code blocks ([see sec 4](https://docs.python.org/3.8/reference/executionmodel.html)).
 A block is a piece of Python program text that is executed as a unit.
 Names refer to objects.
 Names are introduced by name binding operations.
 Dynamically adding/removing names is not supported.
-All the statically known names are implemented as a `cage` object of EO.
+All the statically known names are implemented as `cage` objects of EO.
 This allows to implement assignments.
 EO objects are also visibility scopes for identifiers, so several variables with the same name in different scopes are implemented directly.

 Exceptions, `break`, `continue`, `return` ([see sec 4](https://docs.python.org/3.8/reference/executionmodel.html)) are currently all implemented with the help of the `goto` object.